anuvrat-umich/643_wk2/README.md

 To run the unit tests for this project, execute the `test_all.py` script.
 This script contains a comprehensive set of tests to ensure the functionality of the code.

+## Project folder structure

+The project folder structure is defined below:

+- `data/`: This folder contains the sample data file used in the project.
+It has also been used to output sample correlation matrix and histogram.
+- `src/`: This folder contains the source code files including the unit test file.
+  | - `main.py`: This file is the main entry point of the code.
+  | - `loader.py`: This file contains the code to load the data file.
+  | - `cleaner.py`: This file contains the code for cleaning the data.
+  | - `analysis.py`: This file contains the code for performing data analysis.
+  | - `visualization.py`: This file contains the code for generating visualizations.
+  | - `test_all.py`: This file contains the unit tests for the project.
+- `README.md`: This file provides an overview of the project and instructions for usage.
+- `LICENSE`: This file contains the project's license information.
+- `requirements.txt`: This file lists the dependencies required for the project.

 ## Contributing

 If you would like to contribute to this project, please follow these guidelines: